kcostya/ibm-coursera-capstone/README.md

 The problem statement and data was provided by Club Mahindra at online hackathon DataOlympics in association with Analytics Vidhya: https://datahack.analyticsvidhya.com/contest/club-mahindra-dataolympics/

-## Getting Started with Python on IBM Cloud
+## Python on IBM Cloud

-Sample Python Dash app (Flask inside) with instruction on setting up a development environment and deploying to IBM Cloud.
+### Instruction on setting up a development environment and deploying Python Dash app (Flask inside) with  to IBM Cloud.

 ## Prerequisites